Call it covering your ass. If you own an automobile, business, or home, liability insurance will protect your assets from lawsuits.

 You’d do the same thing if a loved one was injured or killed by a drunken driver or an exploding hair dryer they just purchased.

 The Most Popular Type of Liability Insurance

 When most people think of liability insurance, they think of car insurance.
 Liability coverage is indeed the bedrock (and most expensive part) of car insurance policies.
-And since we start driving at age 16 in the U.S., it’s likely that the first insurance policy you’ll ever buy will be liability car insurance.
+And since we start driving at age 16 in most of the U.S., it’s likely that the first insurance policy you’ll ever buy will be liability car insurance.